elchs/LetoDBf/Readme.txt

                                     # No_Save_WA = 1
-                                    1  physical record-/ file- locks set with the OS are viewable for other 0  only logical internally locking, don't respect other record locks Default_Driver = CDX     -    default RDD to open DBF tables in at server, if not given explicitely in your sourcecode.
-Possible values: CDX NTX
+                                    1  physical record-/ file- locks set with the OS are viewable for other 0  only logical internally locking, don't respect other record locks [ note: Samba server do not set/respect EXCLUSIVE of file opened at Unix server, so it can only safe cooperate with Record|File locks used in SHARED mode ] Default_Driver = CDX     -    default RDD to open DBF tables at server, if not set explicitely in your sourcecode with leto_DbDriver().
+                                    Possible values for config: CDX NTX
-                                    If the server is linked with rushmore index support, CDX gets BMCDX and NTX will became BMNTX
-                                    If not set, the server by default uses CDX [ BMCDX ] Can on demand changed by client with function: leto_DbDriver().
-      Cache_Records            -    The default number of records to be read into the client read cache, used for skipping etc without new requesting the server.
+                                    If the server is linked with rushmore index support, CDX gets BMCDX and NTX will became BMNTX If not set, the server by default uses CDX [ BMCDX ] Cache_Records            -    The default number of records to be read into the client read cache, used for skipping etc without new requesting the server.
                                     Records are valid at client as long as the hotbuffer timeout.